FIN392/Batch/How to use my functions.md

 - Difficult to update functions in case of new versions.
 - Cannot share code between different scripts.

-## Add the .CMD file to your project folder
+## Adding the .CMD file to your project folder

 Copy the function's CMD file to a folder in your project (for example, ".\Functions"), or a folder on your disk if you're sharing it with multiple projects (for example, "X:\Scripts\Functions").